Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

  for the group to keep in touch and their fans updated during lockdown.

 ### Frameworks
-[Font Awesome](https://fontawesome.com/) is the the only external library used.

 Layouts were created using CSS Grid.